At a key moment in my conversation with Robin Duval, the retiring director of the BBFC, he uses a phrase which I never thought I would

 How do you see the future?

+advisory.
 I think the industry as well as the board has a fundamental duty to provide more information about why a film has a particular classification.
-Cinemagoers and video/DVD viewers will not take uncritically our ratings for ever - they need to know enough
+Cinemagoers and video/DVD viewers will not take uncritically our ratings for ever - they need

-about the ingredients in the package to make their own judgements.
+to know enough about the ingredients in the package to make their own judgements.
 Is it '12' for bad language, or for sex, or for violence?
 It makes a difference as to whether people expect to enjoy the film or not.
-We are already testing this proposition in Norwich
+We are already testing this

 Duval, director of the BBFC for just over two years, does not expect all forms of film classification to disappear.
 He envisages a grading scheme in which parents would be able to take children to seefilms they deem suitable.
 Existing legislation

 covering obscenity and child abuse would then become the only statutory public protection.
 In contrast, when the late Princess Diana controversially took an under-age Prince Harry to see the 15-certificate film The Devil's Own ,

 the London cinema involved was threatened with prosecution under the 1985 Cinemas Act.

 I suspect film producers will still want their product to be given some sort of bill of health, said Duval, but I think the legal nature of it will change fairly soon.
 Television will have to have its own ratings system too.